 When are decisions made?

-For pupils resident in Worcestershire, the offer letters will be posted on 16th April 2017 via second class postage.
+For pupils resident in Worcestershire, the offer letters will be posted usually mid-late April (16th April 2022) via second class postage.
 They will be sent direct to parents, by the Pupil Admissions and Transfers Section, even if it is on behalf of the governing body of an Academy, Foundation or Voluntary Aided School, or a school in a neighbouring LA.

 In the few cases, where it may not be possible to offer a place at any of the preferences nominated on the application form, a place will be offered at the nearest school with available places.

 The offer letter will include an acceptance/decline slip which must be returned by the date specified in the offer letter.

 Admissions to schools during the year outside the normal round of Admissions

 The procedure for in-year admissions for Worcestershire residents is as follows:

 1) Parent/Carer to obtain an application form (CA1), if a resident in Worcestershire, from any of the following sources;